Informfully/Informfully.github.io/docs/participatory.md

 # Participatory Diversity

-The participatory `Political Diversity` (PLD) is an algorithm that creates a recommendation list by using political user scores and political article scores.
+The participatory `Political Diversity` (PLD) algorithm creates a recommendation list using political user scores and political article scores.
 PLD leverages user and article scores derived from interaction data to curate news feeds that reflect a broad spectrum of political views, thus supporting a healthier democratic environment.

 For the code, please see the [PLD implementation](https://github.com/Informfully/Recommenders/tree/main/cornac/models/pld) in the repository.